rwieruch/blog_robinwieruch_content/blog/react-state/index.md

 State can be various things:

 * 1) A boolean which tells the UI that a dialog/modal/popover component is opened or closed.
-* 2) An user object which reflects the currently signed in user of the application.
+* 2) A user object which reflects the currently signed in user of the application.
 * 3) Data from a [remote API](/what-is-an-api-javascript) (e.g. an object/list of users), that is [fetched in React](/react-fetching-data) and displayed in your UI.

 State is just another fancy word for a JavaScript data structure representing the state with JavaScript primitives and objects.
 For instance, a simple state could be a JavaScript boolean whereas a more complex UI state could be a JavaScript object: